-Code Section Description 12-36-2120(11) Toll charges between telephone exchanges, certain access charges, charges for telegraph messages and automatic teller machine transactions 12-36-2120(13) Fuel and other supplies for consumption on ships on the high seas 12-36-2120(14) Wrapping paper, containers, etc., used incident to the sale and delivery of tangible personal property 12-36-2120(15) Motor fuel taxed under the motor fuel user fee law; natural gas to be compressed or cooled for use as a motor fuel; and liquefied petroleum gas for use as a motor fuel.
-12-36-2120(17) Machines used in manufacturing, processing, agricultural packaging, recycling, compounding, mining or quarrying tangible personal property for sale.
+Code Section Description 12-36-2120(13) Fuel and other supplies for consumption on ships on the high seas 12-36-2120(14) Wrapping paper, containers, etc., used incident to the sale and delivery of tangible personal property 12-36-2120(15) Motor fuel taxed under the motor fuel user fee law; natural gas to be compressed or cooled for use as a motor fuel; and liquefied petroleum gas for use as a motor fuel 12-36-2120(17) Machines used in manufacturing, processing, agricultural packaging, recycling, compounding, mining or quarrying tangible personal property for sale.
 This includes certain machines used to prevent or abate air, water or noise pollution caused by machines used in manufacturing, processing, agricultural packaging, recycling, compounding, mining or quarrying tangible personal property for sale.
 12-36-2120(19) Electricity used to manufacture, process, mine, or quarry tangible personal property for sale or used by cotton gins to manufacture tangible personal property for sale 12-36-2120(20) Railcars and locomotives 12-36-2120(21) Certain vessels and barges (more than 50 tons burden) 12-36-2120(24) Laundry supplies and machinery.
 This exemption does not apply to coin operated laundromats.
-12-36-2120(31) Vacation time sharing plans and exchange of accommodations in which the accommodation to be exchanged is the primary consideration 12-36-2120(35) Movies sold or rented to movie theatres 12-36-2120(36) Tangible personal property delivered out of state by South Carolina retailers 12-36-2120(37) Petroleum asphalt products transported and used outside South Carolina
+12-36-2120(31) Vacation time sharing plans and exchange of accommodations in which the accommodation to be exchanged is the primary consideration 12-36-2120(35) Movies sold or rented to movie theatres 12-36-2120(36) Tangible personal property delivered out of state by South Carolina retailers 12-36-2120(37) Petroleum asphalt products transported and used outside South Carolina 12-36-2120(40) Shipping containers used by international shipping lines under contract with the State Ports Authority 12-36-2120(42) Depreciable assets sold as part of the sale of an entire business

-Code Section Description 12-36-2120(40) Shipping containers used by international shipping lines under contract with the State Ports Authority 12-36-2120(42) Depreciable assets sold as part of the sale of an entire business 12-36-2120(43) Supplies, equipment, machinery and electricity for use in filming/producing motion pictures 12-36-2120(49) Postage purchased by a person engaged in the business of selling advertising services for clients consisting of mailing advertising material through the United States mail 12-36-2120(50) The following items when used by a qualified recycling facility: recycling property, electricity, natural gas, fuels, gasses, fluids and lubricants, ingredients or component parts of manufactured products, property used for the handling or transfer of postconsumer waste or manufactured products or in or for the manufacturing process, and machinery and equipment foundations 22 12-36-2120(51) Material handling systems and material handling equipment used in the operation of a distribution facility or a manufacturing facility of a taxpayer that invests at least \$35 million in South Carolina Code §12-36-2140 provides that for purposes of the exemptions in Article 21, Chapter 36, the term "distribution facility" includes, but is not limited to, a "port facility" as defined in South Carolina Code §12-6-3375 23 Note: Under Temporary Proviso 50.20, the Navy Base Intermodal Facility is considered a distribution facility for the purpose of this exemption for State Fiscal Year 2021-2022.
-Further, under Temporary Proviso 117.164, material handling equipment for an agribusiness facility that invests at least \$100 million in South Carolina is exempt under this exemption for State Fiscal Year 2021-2022.
+Code Section Description 12-36-2120(43) Supplies, equipment, machinery and electricity for use in filming/producing motion pictures 12-36-2120(49) Postage purchased by a person engaged in the business of selling advertising services for clients consisting of mailing advertising material through the United States mail 12-36-2120(50) The following items when used by a qualified recycling facility: recycling property, electricity, natural gas, fuels, gasses, fluids and lubricants, ingredients or component parts of manufactured products, property used for the handling or transfer of postconsumer waste or manufactured products or in or for the manufacturing process, and machinery and equipment foundations 12-36-2120(51) Material handling systems and material handling equipment used in the operation of a distribution facility or a manufacturing facility of a taxpayer that invests at least \$35 million in S.C.
+Code Ann. § 12-36-2140 provides that for purposes of the exemptions in Article 21, Chapter 36, the term "distribution facility" includes, but is not limited to, a "port facility" as defined in S.C.
+Code Ann. § 12-6-3375.
+Note: Under Temporary Proviso 50.20, the Navy Base Intermodal Facility is considered a distribution facility for the purpose of this exemption for State Fiscal Year 2022-2023.
+Further, under Temporary Proviso 117.146, material handling equipment for an agribusiness facility that invests at least \$100 million in South Carolina is exempt under this exemption for State Fiscal Year 2022-2023.
+12-36-2120(52) Parts and supplies used by persons engaged in the business of repairing or reconditioning aircraft.
+This exemption does not extend to tools and other equipment not attached to or that do not become a part of the aircraft.
+12-36-2120(53) Motor vehicle extended service and warranty contracts